Universal Display Corporation: Televisions

 In June 2013 Samsung announced the Korean availability of a 55-inch curved OLED HDTV.
 Priced at 15 million Korean won (around $13,500).
 Samsung also reiterates the claim LG made when it launched its own curved OLED model that "keeping all parts of the screen an equal distance from the viewer makes for a better viewing experience."
 By August 2013, Samsung dropped the price of the OLED television by 30% claiming "better yields" in manufacturing.

 In September 2013 at the IFA electronics show, Samsung unveiled their 98-inch 4K AMOLED television.

 LG showcased an Ultra High Definition (UHD) curved 77inch screen at the IFA electronics show.
-This is a 4K WRGB OLEd screen.
+This is a 4K WRGB OLED screen.
 In October 2014, LG reported that their Television sales has jumped 20x in volume shipments since 2013.

 CNET reviewed the LG 55EC9300 OLED Television in September 2014 and called it "The best.
 Picture.
 Ever."
 Combining the best qualities of LED and Plasma without the disadvantages.

 With the arrival of Quantum Dot LCD displays, LG released an article describing why they still see OLED as the future of Television displays: "In fact, OLED technology is the technology that is so much advanced that it should not be compared to an LCD based QD.
 Hence, even though LG already has the technology to create QD backlighting, it is focusing on developing OLED".

-Consumer Reports, an American Magazine covering reviews of consumer products, published their review of OLED televisions saying that their TV project leader, Claudio Ciacci, would pick LG's OLED TV over every other TV model tested in 2014.
-"It has all the advantages of both LCD and Plasma Televisions without any of the weakness."

 In January 2015, LG Display signed a long-term agreement with UDC for the supply of OLED materials and the right to use their patented OLED emitters.
 LG is the leader in the push for OLED Televisions.

-In 2017 LG revealed five new models of OLED TV's, the flagship model being as thin as 0.9mm.
+In 2017, LG revealed five new models of OLED TVs, the flagship model being as thin as 0.9mm.